 Please help us by signing up to Give as you Live.
 We will benefit when you shop online and it costs you nothing!

 Guy spent several weeks travelling around Cambodia during the summer of 2011 and was fascinated by the country and impressed with the people’s warmth and resilience.

 In Cambodia, although 95% of children are enrolled in school, only 61% complete primary education.
 There are problems with overcrowded classes, absent teachers and lack of disaster planning.
 Parents often feel their children’s time is better spent working at home or in the fields to support their family and this has resulted in the country having the least educated population in the region.

 Guy’s Trust, in partnership with ActionAid, has funded the construction of new classroom blocks, toilets and playgrounds in three primary schools in south west Cambodia.

 Tany Village, Koh Kong Province

 In Tany village 67 children aged three to eight were being taught by one teacher in a one-roomed wooden annex, 3km from the main primary school.

-We have provided a new three-classroom block, proper toilet facilities, a playground and two additional teachers and ActionAid Cambodia together with a local NGO have set up a School Support Committee to monitor the quality of teaching and the children’s progress.
-The school opened in February 2016 and through these improvements a significantly increased attendance is expected.
+We have provided a new three-classroom block, proper toilet facilities, a playground and two additional teachers and ActionAid Cambodia, together with a local NGO, have set up a School Support Committee to monitor the quality of teaching and the children’s progress.
+The school opened in February 2016 and through these improvements there has been a significantly increased attendance.
 We have also provided 50 bicycles for the older children which has cut down what for many was a very long walk to school.

 Kandal Village, Kampot Province